astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/red-vox.md

 * Impressed by the PCs when the team first came together
 * Uses a mystical martial arts style based on infusions of monster blood
+* Trained by a group of monks that hunt werewolves, vampires, etc. and borrow their power for good